NuLL3rr0r/blog-subscription-service/README.md

 I developed this subscription service based on my own requirements, for my [English](http://www.babaei.net) and [Farsi](http://fa.babaei.net) blogs.
 It should work elsewhere on other websites or blogs out of the box, without any hassle.

+## Documentation

+Comes when the first release is ready.

 ## License

 (The MIT License)